Shnitselon/shell-L1-template/DEVGUIDE.md

 ```

 #### SetAttributeValue
-Sets attribute value on the device.
+Sets the value for an attribute on the device.

 **Attribute**
 * *Address* - resource address.
 For example ```'10.11.178.35/4'```